Trueno (wrestler)

-Trueno (born May 10, 1979 in Monterrey, Nuevo Leon, Mexico) is a Mexican luchador enmascarado, or masked professional wrestler currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a tecnico ("Good guy") wrestling character.
-Trueno's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+Trueno (born May 10, 1979 in Monterrey, Nuevo Leon, Mexico) is a Mexican professional wrestler currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a tecnico ("good guy") wrestling character.
+Trueno's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the professional wrestling fans.
 Trueno is the son of the original Trueno, and has previously worked under the ring name Trueno, Jr. as well as Mr. Trueno (not to be mistaken for the current Mr. Trueno).
 He is the brother of CMLL wrestler Delta.
 Trueno is Spanish for "Thunder", which is reflected in lightning bolts both on his mask and tights.

 Professional wrestling career

 The wrestler known as Trueno is the son of the original wrestler to use the ring name Trueno (Spanish for "Thunder").
 He has a younger brother who is also a professional wrestler, who originally worked under the name "Hijo del Trueno" ("Son of Trueno") but now works for Consejo Mundial de Lucha Libre (CMLL) under the name Delta.
 Trueno originally worked on the independent circuit, especially around his native state of Nuevo Leon as Trueno, Jr.